Make version-independent add-in for

 Add-in Express is tested on all versions from 2000 to 2021 to get around all the known pitfalls that you might face when developing for Microsoft Office.
 This is to give you the confidence that your add-in will work on all your customers' PCs.

 Supports all Microsoft Office suites, from Student to Enterprise

 By using Add-in Express you can increase the installation base of your Microsoft Office extensions.
 Add-in Express supports all Microsoft Office suites, from Student and Home to Professional and Enterprise.

-Works in all editions of Visual Studio, including Express
+Works in all editions of Visual Studio, including Community and Express

-Add-in Express works on all editions of Visual Studio, including Visual Studio Express.
-You can develop feature rich extension for Microsoft Office using Visual Basic .NET (VB .NET), Visual C#, and Visual C++ in Visual Studio 2017, 2015, 2013, 2012 and 2010.
+Add-in Express works on all editions of Visual Studio, including Visual Studio Community and Express.
+You can develop feature rich extension for Microsoft Office using Visual Basic .NET (VB .NET), Visual C#, and Visual C++.